Rihanna Pushes Back Against Fans Asking For New Music, Says ‘I’m Tryna Save The World’

 The 32-year-old singer opened up about plans for her ninth studio album during an Instagram Live session this week, saying that she’s working on bigger things right now than finishing the album she’s been calling R9.

-“If one of y’all motherf*ckers ask me about the album one more time when I’m tryna save the world, unlike y’all president….on sight!’ she told fans, via the New York Post’s Page Six.
+“If one of y’all motherf*ckers ask me about the album one more time when I’m tryna save the world, unlike y’all president….on sight!” she told fans, via the New York Post’s Page Six.

 As the report noted, Rihanna has donated $5 million to coronavirus relief efforts through her Clara Lionel Foundation along with another personal $1 million donation that she made in conjunction with Jay-Z to help those hit in Los Angeles and New York.
 For the relief efforts, she has worked with Twitter head Jack Dorsey to help domestic abuse survivors, who health experts say are a vulnerable population amid the coronavirus shutdowns.